 - In a medium-sized bowl mix flour, sugar, baking soda and salt.

-- In a separate bowl whisk together eggs, egg yolks, 2 tsp vanilla and yogurt.
+- In a separate bowl whisk together eggs, egg yolks, 2 teaspoon vanilla and yogurt.

 - Whisk chocolate mixture into flour mixture until incorporated.